olifrost/olifrost.github.io/_posts/2019-06-01-the-social-lamp.md

 I had no idea who created it – was it a friend trolling me, or an unusually tech-literate moth?

-Although [I had championed moth rights in the past](/blog/moth-sanctuary/), I couldn't risk a moth getting in and putting more holes in my plain t-shirt collection.
+I couldn't risk a moth getting in and putting more holes in my plain t-shirt collection.

 Luckily, I was already in possession of one its greatest enemies.